 Bartko, Zankel, Bunzel & Miller

-Mr. Bartko works closely with Mr. Roger Strauch, of The Mosse Foundation, the sponsor of MARP, as well as providing regular oversight to the Project’s German counsel.
-The Project has successfully restituted several items from multiple German Museums, in particular the Prussian Cultural Heritage Foundation (SPK).
+Mr. Bartko works closely with Mr. Roger Strauch, of The Mosse Foundation, the sponsor of MARP, and provides regular oversight to the Project’s German counsel, Raue LLP.
+To date, the Project has successfully restituted items from, and developed ongoing relationships with multiple German Museums, in particular the Prussian Cultural Heritage Foundation (SPK).
 The Project has also successfully restituted artifacts and artworks from Switzerland, Austria, and Israel.

 J. Eric Bartko is supervised by John J. Bartko in matters of Law related to the Project.